Ellsworth, MN

 CITY COUNCIL MEETING

-A public hearing will be held on Monday, March 10th, 2025 @ 6:30pm with the regular meeting to follow @ 7:00pm, to be held at Ellsworth City Hall, 322 S. Broadway Street, Ellsworth, MN 56129.
+The regular city council meeting will be held on Monday, May 12th, 2025 @ 7:00pm to be held at Ellsworth City Hall, 322 S. Broadway Street, Ellsworth, MN 56129.

 Calendar of Events